ECMT-680-Financial-Econometrics/DID-ML-Enhanced/README.md

 - `treat_p.j`,`treat_m.j` `Ftreat_p.j`, `Ltreat_p.j``Ltreat_m.j`: The treatment variable whether the salary changes according to a certain time node in this paper.
 - `overallcountpcall`: represents the percentage of the population corresponding to changes in the minimum wage.

-The weights derived from the causal forest model signify the importance of each feature in predicting the treatment effect and were applied to the OLS regression.

 ## Analysis
 - Double-Lasso enhances precision by selecting New York and Arkansas based on parallel trends.